Diamond Buckle Collar Necklace in White Gold, Featuring Multiple Rows of Round Brilliant Diamonds Set Like a Belt Buckle.

 Pearls, being the only gemstone extracted from a living animal, have fascinated and decorated us for thousands of years.
 The oldest pearl jewellery on record was discovered in the sarcophagus of a Persian Princess who died in 520BC.

-Ranging from white and ivory to gold, purple and even black, natural pearls derive their colour from the inner elements of their birth shell.
+Ranging from white and ivory to gold, purple, and even black, natural pearls derive their colour from the inner elements of their birth shell.

 Rubies

-Ruby, deriving its name from the Latin word ‘rubeus,’ meaning ‘red’, was also known in ancient Sanskrit as “ratnaraj” which roughly translates to “king of the gems.”
+Ruby, deriving its name from the Latin word ‘rubeus,’ meaning ‘red’, was also known in ancient Sanskrit as “ratnaraj”, which roughly translates to “king of the gems.”

-Believed to possess powers of virility, and passion, worriers over many centuries have been known to carry rubies into battle as an enhancement of their courage and strength as this was believed to ensure a victory.
-More recently, in the well know story “Wizard of Oz,” ruby slippers protected Dorothy from evil forces.
+Believed to possess powers of virility and passion, warriors over many centuries have been known to carry rubies into battle as an enhancement of their courage and strength, as this was believed to ensure a victory.
+More recently, in the well-known story “The Wizard of Oz,” the ruby slippers protected Dorothy from evil forces.